Skip to main content Skip to search Skip to main navigation

 Summary

 Writing a training log is part of the process of truly learning something new.
-Once you write down what you think, it’s already something you’ll remember.
+Once you write down your thoughts, they are far more likely to stay with you.
 Without it, races, locations, and strategic solutions will eventually blur together.